-The UC Berkeley College of Natural Resources is home to four academic departments and a graduate group.
+The UC Berkeley Rausser College of Natural Resources is home to four academic departments and a graduate group.

 Exploring issues ranging from sustainable agriculture in developing nations to water and energy policies in California, ARE has trained generations of experts and continues to influence opinion and policy from California’s Central Valley to the halls of the World Bank.

-A CNR affiliate, this unique interdisciplinary graduate group attracts the best minds in the world to work on complex issues at the intersection of energy, the environment, policy, and people.
+This unique interdisciplinary graduate group attracts the best minds in the world to work on complex issues at the intersection of energy, the environment, policy, and people.
 Their watchwords are “education and research for a sustainable environment and a just society.”